born2net/studio-lite/README.md

 4. And finally, even while following steps 1-3 you may find that your code is broken due to design changes in the original repository.
 That’s when GitHub comes to the rescue.
 When your fork the source repository, you can always merge the tree onto your forked project.
 Use source control diff tool to merge the changes into your code and resolve any conflicts.

 With the above steps you can ensure that your source code is fully customizable while still keeping it synchronized with our ongoing development efforts.
-And of you built something wonderful, just send us a pull request and we can evaluate it.
+And if you built something wonderful, just send us a pull request so we check it out.
 If we like what you did we we will merge it into our code base, so you will always receive it when you fetch our changes.

 If you are not a developer you can hire professional, inexpensive help from sites like oDesk and Freelancer.
 Just post you are looking for a JavaScript, jQuery, Backbone experienced developer.